diallab/diallab.github.io/_authors/Eunseong Choi.md

 ## Biography

 I am a MS/PhD integrated student at Department of Artificial Intelligence, Sungkyunkwan University (SKKU), Korea.
-For now, I am working on KeyPhrase Extraction(KEP) to capture the main topic of the document, and thus can expand the document to get high quality I-index.
+For now, I am working on KeyPhrase Extraction(KEP).
 I'm expecting to receive my B.S degree in department of architecture and Samsung Convergence Software Course(SCSC) as a second major, Sungkyunkwan University (SKKU), Korea.

  <!-- Write your own biography contents. -->